The Belgian Malinois is one of those dogs which turns heads.

 The Belgian Malinois story is one of a truly adaptable working dog.

-With its insatiable work-drive and its versatile physicality, it’s probably not surprising that the Belgian Malinois has worked in a wide variety of roles since its herding origins.
+It’s probably not surprising that the Belgian Malinois has worked in a wide variety of roles.

 It’s also strong and agile enough to provide a guarding and protective role.